tenbaht/sduino-windowstools/README.md

 separately.

 This used to be a collection of [msys2](https://www.msys2.org/) tools.
-After some changes in the building process and streamlining used scripts it was possible to replace them all by using busybox and make.
+After some changes in the building process and streamlining the used scripts it was possible to replace them all by busybox and make.